mindspore-ai/docs/tutorials/source_en/advanced_use/checkpoint_for_hybrid_parallel.md

 In the auto parallel scenario, MindSpore automatically generates the dividing strategy.
 The MindSpore checkpoint module supports automatic integrating, saving, and loading.

 In the hybrid parallel scenario, the dividing strategy is implemented by users.
-MindSpore saves only the data corresponding to each node.
+MindSpore saves the slice strategy of model, which is the same on each node, and the data corresponding to each node is stored respectively.
 Users need to integrate, save, and load the checkpoint files by themselves.
 This tutorial describes how to integrate, save, and load checkpoint files in the hybrid parallel scenario.

 ### Application Scenario